Sable/ostrich-suite/README.md

 # Ostrich Suite

 This is a Work-In-Progress to revamp the [Ostrich Suite](https://github.com/Sable/Ostrich) to follow the latest conventions offered by the [Wu-Wei Benchmarking Toolkit](https://github.com/Sable/wu-wei-benchmarking-toolkit).
-Once completed, it will supersed the previous effort on [Ostrich2](https://github.com/Sable/Ostrich2) and be vastly more convenient to use.
+Once completed, it will supersede the previous effort on [Ostrich2](https://github.com/Sable/Ostrich2) and be vastly more convenient to use.

 # Installation